Zaki978/IMDb-Movie-Ratings-Analysis/README.md

 A Tableau story is used to walk through ratings, genre and relationship level analysis and can be found here [Tableau Story](https://public.tableau.com/app/profile/zaki.bouaoudia4587/viz/IMDbMovieRatingStoryAnalysis/IMDbMovieRatingAnalysisStory).

-Advanced visualizations and interactive exploration of the data are available on my [Tableau Public Profile](https://public.tableau.com/app/profile/zaki.bouaoudia4587/vizzes).

 ### Technologies Used
 - **Python**: Data manipulation with **pandas** and visualization with **matplotlib**
 - **Tableau**: Creating charts, dashboards and stories